The day I died, I was in the supermarket.

 She and I kicked in the skylight.
 I immediately heard screams from below; they had forgotten all about the skylight.

-I jumped through and landed on the muddy ground.
-Thirty or so pathetic humans were cowering at one end of the long barn.
+I jumped and landed on the muddy ground.
+Thirty or so humans – cattle – were cowering at one end of the long barn.
 Oh yes, I was going to feast here.

 The man had a look of stunned surprise on his face.
 His scythe had a film of blood covering it.
 It wasn’t until I looked more closely that I realised what had happened.
 My friend had dropped through the skylight just as the old man had started falling – and the curve of his scythe had cut her head clean off.
 She was gone.
 Just like that.